Sortavala

-Sortavala (Сортавала; Finnish and Sortavala; Sordavala), previously known as Serdobol (Сердоболь) until 1918, is a town in the Republic of Karelia, Russia, located at the northern tip of Lake Ladoga near the Finnish border, 246 km west of Petrozavodsk, the capital city of the Republic of Karelia.
+Sortavala (Сортавала; Finnish and Sortavala; Sordavala), in Russian sometimes known as Serdobol (Сердоболь), is a town in the Republic of Karelia, Russia, located at the northern tip of Lake Ladoga near the Finnish border, 246 km west of Petrozavodsk, the capital city of the Republic of Karelia.
 The closest city on the Finnish side of the border is Joensuu, which is located 136 km from Sortavala.
 In 2021, the population of Sortavala was 19,215.

 History

 The district of Sortavala was first recorded in Swedish documents dating to 1468.
 Russian documents first mention it as Serdovol or Serdobol in 1500.
 It was ceded to Sweden after the Ingrian War.

 With the 1721 Treaty of Nystad, the settlement was joined to Russia along with the rest of Old Finland and was given the Russian name Serdobol.
 It became known for its marble and granite quarries which provided materials necessary for construction of imperial palaces in St. Petersburg and its neighborhood.
 In 1812, along with the rest of Viipuri Province, it was joined to the newly formed Grand Duchy of Finland.